Highland Park distillery: Special Editions

 In 2025, its website also offered a 30 Year Old and a 40 Year Old.

-There are also travel exclusives: in 2025, Land of Orkney (14yo), Sea of Orkey (16yo) and Sky of Orkney (18yo), and previously Spirit of the Bear (no age), Loyalty of the Wolf (14yo) and Wings of the Eagle (16yo).
+There are also travel exclusives: in 2025, Land of Orkney (14yo), Sea of Orkney (16yo) and Sky of Orkney (18yo), and previously Spirit of the Bear (no age), Loyalty of the Wolf (14yo) and Wings of the Eagle (16yo).

 Awards

 Highland Park has been named "The Best Spirit in the World" on three occasions by F. Paul Pacult, America's foremost expert on distilled spirits.
 Its 25-year-old whisky was the first spirit ever to receive a perfect 100-point score at the Ultimate Spirits Challenge.
 In 2018, two of its special distillery releases, The Light and The Dark, were each awarded a Double Gold medal in the San Francisco World Spirits Competition.
 In 2019 and for the fourth year running, Highland Park won the Chairman's Trophy for Best in Category at the Ultimate Spirits Challenge.

 In 2018, Highland Park ranked second, behind sister distillery The Macallan, in whisky auction sales driven by growing demand from whisky collectors for the distillery's special releases.